 The basic premise of the Little Bighorn is that you are going to create demand in your target market by targeting adjacent markets.
 Once your target market sees all the markets and demographics on their periphery using your product or service, they will be more compelled to use it themselves.
 This works super well for websites and subscription services but no company has utilised this strategy quite like Facebook.

-Some of you may know that I absolutely love the film The Social Network and in it, they discuss the Little Bighorn strategy that Facebook founders used to overcome specific university social networks, and explain the strategy better than I ever could.
+Some of you may know that I absolutely love the film The Social Network and in it, they discuss the Little Bighorn strategy that Facebook founders used to overcome specific university social networks, and explain the strategy better than I ever could, so check out that clip by award winning writers, rather than listen to me drone on and on.

-Ever stood in a nightclub queue for an hour and then when you get inside it’s not that busy?
+Ever stood in a nightclub queue for an hour but when you get inside it’s not that busy?
 That’s a deliberate tactic by nightclubs to make their establishments look more popular than they actually are, and plays off the same psychological phenomena as The Waiting List marketing strategy.

-Another way to grow your business pre-launch or even post-launch if you are working on new versions or products is to generate exclusivity by granting a certain section of your customer base exclusive beta access or early access to your new products.
+Another way to grow your business pre-launch or even post-launch if you are working on new versions or products is to generate exclusivity by granting a certain section of your customer base exclusive beta access to your new products.

 There’s actually two specific examples I wanted to talk about and the first is because it highlights that sometimes, when a cause is great enough, brands need to put their competition aside and work together to help drive awareness with an unlikely team-up.